 Near St. Stanislaw Parish Church, you’ll find one of the top cafes in Poznań, a gorgeous cafe called Weranda, which is actually a chain.
 So, if you’re looking for a unique place to eat in Poznań, this is it!
 What I especially loved about this cafe was that the interior decor was incredibly unique and vibrant, making for a picturesque environment while sipping on my Rose iced latte!
 Yes, I’m still on my rose flavored anything kick.
 To be honest, I really wanted the very American style pancakes with bacon and maple syrup, but that’s only available for breakfast!
 (More on What to Eat in Poland here)

 Near the Fountain of Apollo, we sat down at one of the many Polish restaurants which line the Old Market Square, Dom Polonii Stowarzyszenia, for traditional Polish cuisine.
-We enjoyed two different platters of perogi – traditional stuffed dumplings with a side of sauerkraut and bacon bits.
+We enjoyed two different platters of pierogi – traditional stuffed dumplings with a side of sauerkraut and bacon bits.
 You absolutely NEED to try Pierogi while in Poland!

 St. Martin’s Croissant

 Not so much a where, but a what.
 If you’re looking for things to eat in Poznań, then it is absolutely 100% ESSENTIAL to find, buy & devour possibly not one but two of Poznań’s famous croissant, St. Martin’s Croissant.
 It’s so special it can ONLY be made in Poznań.
 Unlike normal croissants, these are jam packed with almond paste, nuts and poppy seeds and come in a unique shape.
 Just off the corner of the Old Market Square, near the Fountain of Neptune on Paderewskiego Street, you’ll find a small little one woman bakery shop selling fresh croissants.
 We went back and bought seconds for our breakfast the next morning.
 If you have more time, consider taking a cooking classto learn to make these special croissants at Rogale.

-Pyra Bar, one of the best restaurants in Poznań, came highly recommended to be by fellow travel blogger, David from Travelsewhere as being a delicious place to grab some grub, especially if you like anything potato related.
+Pyra Bar, one of the best restaurants in Poznań, came highly recommended to me by fellow travel blogger, David from Travelsewhere as being a delicious place to grab some grub, especially if you like anything potato related.
 Unfortunately, we didn’t have enough time to make it here, however, there is also another in Gdańsk.

 Where to stay in Poznań

 ⭐⭐⭐⭐ Hotel DeSilva Premium Poznań – If you’re looking for the best place to stay in Poznań, then look no further.
 A relatively new hotel just feet from the Old Market Square, we stayed here not just because of the private parking, air-conditioning and comfy rooms, but because of the added bonus of the awesome wall mural of the two goats of Poznań on the side of the hotel.

 We loved it!
 Winner winner, chicken dinner!
 Poznań was a wonderful city and I wish we had had more time to stay longer.
 There are many things to do in Poznań and if we had stayed longer, I would have gone to Malta Lake not far from the city, done a brewery tour at the Lech Brewery or visited the The Unrecognized at the Cytadela Park.
 I would have also liked to have done a tour of the Imperial Castle, but when you’re suffering from two heel spurs in one foot, the thought of more walking just doesn’t sound pleasant.